EzioTheDeadPoet/SME-FT-/README.md

 Each one of them has the mods the patch is for included in its name and/or a note inside of MO.
 If a mod has a patch instead of merging it manually I would advise to check the modpage if there isn't a merged patch already.

+---

+### 4. Notes

+1. If you want to use Creation Club mods you have to diasable `ReCleaned Menu - If you want to use Creation Club mods disable this!!` in your MO for the option to even be available in the main menu, but since there are more people that don't install mods from there anyway I included this to make their menus cleaner.
+2. placeholder for potential other notes regarding specific mods.